sporto/elm-tutorial/effects/effects.md

   Signal.map (Effects.toTask actionsMailbox.address) fxSignal
 ```

 After a task finishes we want to send its result back to our application.
-We map the effects coming from `fxSignal` through `(Effects.toTask actionsMailbox.address)`. `Effects.toTask` converts __effects__ back to tasks.
+We map the effects coming from `fxSignal` through `(Effects.toTask actionsMailbox.address)`. `Effects.toTask` takes and __address_ and __effects__.
+When the effects are ran `toTask` sends the resulting messages to the address.

+An example should make the clearer: